anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The journey of a thousand miles begins with one step.
+Quote: He who wishes to secure the good of others, has already secured his own.

-By: Laozi
+By: Confucius